ksandstr/mung/README.md

 How?
 ----

+To compile this bullshit you need two other git repositories: muidl, and a recent copy of CCAN.
+The former goes under `../muidl` relative to where this `README.md` is at, and CCAN goes under `~/src/ccan`; if these paths are somehow distasteful to you, modify `config.mk` to make them less so.
+The commands to download those packages are

+    $ (cd .. && git clone git://github.com/ksandstr/muidl.git)
+    $ (cd ~/src && git clone git://github.com/rustyrussell/ccan.git)

-To compile this bullshit you should download the current CCAN repository, preferably under `~/src/ccan` (or modify `config.mk`'s `CCAN_DIR` to suit your taste).
-Use the search engine, Luke.
-There's also some dependencies I haven't figured out quite yet, but which can be satisfied from current Debian testing.
+There's also some dependencies I haven't figured out quite yet, but which can be satisfied from current Debian testing with trial and error.

 To run the testbench application inside a qemu-KVM virtual machine, use the provided `run.sh` script.
-To run it inside something else, or to use another root server besides `testbench`, go chuck some runes of your own.
+(To get a brief test report, use `make check`.)
+To run it inside something else, or to use another root server besides `testbench`, chuck some runes of your own.
 Proper-ish test reporting can be had from the `make check' target, which requires a few Perl packages (names from the Debian repository):

     libmoose-perl libtrycatch-perl liblist-moreutils-perl libdevel-cover-perl
     libstruct-compare-perl libmodern-perl-perl